English Language

 To promote interdisciplinary learning, our English department collaborates with various EMI subject departments to organize activities that allow students to apply what they have learned in their subject lessons and connect that knowledge with their daily life experiences.
 These collaborative efforts extend to departments such as History, Integrated Science, Technology and Living, Mathematics, Geography, Citizenship, Economics, and Society.
 By integrating knowledge and perspectives from different subjects, we provide students with an educational experience that enhances their understanding and makes learning more meaningful and relevant.

-Lava Lamp (with IS Department)
+Tie-Dying Workshop (with IS Department)

-Chinese Sesame Puff Making 1 (with T&L Department)
+Fried Chinese Puff Making (with T&L Department)

 1. Internal and external competitions